 Avoid By-Pass Starting

-An operator who starts a tractor while standing on the ground cannot be sure if the transmission is in neutral or in park.
-If a manual transmission is in gear when the engine is by-pass started, the tractor probably will run over the operator.
-The tractor will start moving as soon as the engine starts to turn over.
-There may be a slight delay if the tractor has either a hydrostatic transmission or power-shift type transmission, but the delay will not be sufficient for the operator to get out of the way.
+Avoid starting a tractor or equipment while standing outside the cab or on the ground.
+An operator who starts a tractor while standing on the ground cannot be sure if the transmission is in neutral or park.
+If a manual transmission is in gear when the engine is by-pass started, the tractor could run over the operator because the tractor will start moving as soon as the engine starts to turn over.
+There may be a slight delay if the tractor has either a hydrostatic transmission or power-shift type transmission, but the delay will not enough time to get out of the way.
 New tractors are sold with a shield covering the starter motor to prevent by-pass starting.
-Many older tractors did not have this shield.
-Now, a retro-fit shield that covers the by-pass contacts and prevents by-pass starting is available.
-This shield should not be removed from the starter motor except for servicing the starter motor, then replaced immediately.
+A retro-fit shield that covers the by-pass contacts and prevents by-pass starting is available for older tractor models.
+This shield should not be removed from the starter motor except when servicing the starter motor, then replaced immediately.

 Use Front-End Loaders Properly

-Front-End Loader soften misused by stretching their lifting capacity, inappropriate use, and lack of safety equipment.
-Adequate ballasting of the loader-equipped tractor is essential for safe lifting.
-If the rear of the tractor is somewhat light and bouncy as the loader starts to lift the load, the safe operator needs to lower the load and safely add ballast to the machine.
-Farm workers moving big round bales should only use front-end loaders equipped with grapple forks to help grasp the bale and prevent it from rolling rearward, out of the bucket and down the arms of the loader toward the operator.
-Another choice would be a spear type bale mover, mounted on either the front or rear of the tractor.
-Always keep the load and the speed low when using the front-end loader and NEVER use it to lift people.
+Front-end loaders are often misused by stretching their lifting capacity, inappropriate use and lack of safety equipment.
+Adequate counter balancing of a loader-equipped tractor is essential for safe lifting.
+If the rear of the tractor is light and bouncy as the loader starts to lift the load, you should lower the load and safely add weight to the machine to balance the load.
+When moving big round bales, it’s important to use front-end loaders equipped with grapple forks to help grip the bale and prevent it from rolling out of the bucket and down the arms of the loader toward the driver.
+Another front-loader option is a spear-type bale mover, mounted on either the front or rear of the tractor.
+Always keep the speed low when using the front-end loader and NEVER use the loader to lift people.

-All newer and most older tractors were equipped with a PTO master shield to cover the stub shaft when not in use.
-Master shields for PTO stub shafts should never be removed from the tractor except for maintenance work, and then should be replaced immediately after.
+Most tractors are equipped with a master shield to cover the PTO stub shaft when not in use.
+Master shields for PTO stub shafts should never be removed from the tractor except for maintenance work, and should be replaced immediately after.
 Stub shaft shields should never be taken off except when the PTO stub shaft is to be used and replaced immediately after PTO use.
-If shields are removed, it leaves the stub shaft exposed and puts the operator at risk of entanglement with it.
+When shields are removed, it leaves the stub shaft exposed and puts the operator at risk of entanglement with it.
 Refer to NDSU Extension Service Circular AE-1070, Straight Facts About PTO Shafts and Shields, which discusses the dangers of exposed PTO shafts.

-Agricultural workers can easily become crushed between a tractor and the machinery being attached.
-The worker should not enter the area between the tractor and the machine until the tractor has been stopped, shifted into neutral, and the brakes applied.
-The worker should step out of the area between if adjustments have to be made between the tractor and the machine, particularly if the tractor has to be closer to the machine.
+Agricultural workers can easily be crushed between a tractor and the equipment being attached.
+You should not enter the area between the tractor and the implement until the tractor is stopped, shifted into neutral and the brakes applied.
+You should also step out of the area if adjustments have to be made between the tractor and the implement.

 Sharing the Road